ysoldak/MPMD/klipper/README.md

 The problem is Klipper has not port for STM32F0 chip MPMD has on its stock board.
 In turn it supports Arduino/RAMPS and I was lucky to find RAMPS 1.4 package with Arduino 2560 and drivers for just $30.
 DRV8825 drivers are capable of 1/32 microstepping, compared with stock 1/8.
 All this combined, I've decided to give RAMPS a try first, planning to return to the stock board in the future and make a port of klipper fw to MPMD board.

+Big thanks and kudos go to Mickey Rozay who helps me a whole lot along the way.

 ### Setting up drivers
 #### Adjusting Current
 Amperage on drivers MUST be adjusted, stock 3A is too high for MPMD motors that can consume 0.5A max.